theobald-software/theobald-software.github.io/content/_en/board-connector/sap-queries.md

 ---
 The following section describes the functions of the Query component of BOARD Connector. <br>

+{: .box-warning}
+**Warning!** **Missing Authorization**
+To use the SAP Query component, access to the designated authority objects (RFC) in SAP must be available.
+For more information, see the knowledge base article on [SAP User Rights: SAP Query](https://kb.theobald-software.com/sap/authority-objects-sap-user-rights#sap-query).

 {: .box-tip }
 **Tip:** To get information on the basics of BOARD Connector, refer to [Getting Started with BOARD Connector](./getting-started).